 - Should the need arise, the ICL can be removed.

-The procedure is painless and takes only 15 minutes per eye.
+The procedure is painless and takes 15 minutes per eye.
 It is also reversible, allowing for further refinements and future upgrades to cope with higher prescriptions:

 - A small incision is made at the edge of the cornea.